home-assistant/home-assistant.io/source/_components/vacuum.xiaomi.markdown

 This token (32 hexadecimal characters) is required for the Xiaomi Mi Robot Vacuum and Xiaomi Philips Light.
 The Xiaomi Gateway uses another security method and requires a `key` (16 alphanumeric chars) which can be obtained easily via a hidden menu item at the Mi-Home app.
 </p>

 Follow the pairing process using your phone and Mi-Home app.
 You will be able to retrieve the token from a SQLite file inside your phone.
-This token is needed for using various `xiaomi_*` platforms.

 Before you begin you need to install `libffi-dev` and `libssl-dev` by running the command below.
 This is needed for `python-mirobo` to be installed correctly.